Skip to main content

 Nanotechnology and Policy

 "Science Outside the Lab" is a workshop in Washington, D.C. that is an introduction to how the federal government impacts and is impacted by science and technology.
 The program explores the relationships among science, innovation, policy, and societal outcomes.
-In 2024 the Nanotechnology Coordinated Infrastructure Southwest and the NNCI Coordinating Office will be sponsoring two programs.
-The first will be a three-day program tailored for university faculty in the sciences and engineering.
-The second will be a week-long program tailored for PhD students in the sciences and engineering.
+In 2025 the Nanotechnology Collaborative Infrastructure Southwest (NCI-SW) and the NNCI Coordinating Office will sponsor two Science Outside the programs: a three-day program for faculty and a one-week program for graduate students.
+These programs bring small cohorts of scientists and engineers to Washington, D.C. to explore the relationships among science, innovation, and policy.

 Student Application | Faculty Application